offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 ### Exposure

-TODO: CONTINUE FROM HERE
-TODO: CONTINUE FROM HERE
-TODO: CONTINUE FROM HERE
-TODO: CONTINUE FROM HERE
-TODO: CONTINUE FROM HERE
-TODO: CONTINUE FROM HERE
-TODO: CONTINUE FROM HERE
-TODO: CONTINUE FROM HERE

-The service type defines where and how a service gets exposed.
+The service type defines where and how a service gets exposed, controlled via the `spec.type` manifest pth.
 For example, a service may only be accessible within the cluster, to specific parts of the cluster, to an external network, to the Internet, etc...

-Services of type ClusterIP are only accessible from within the cluster.
-The hostname for a ClusterIP service is broken down as follows: NAME.NAMESPACE.svc.CLUSTER
+Services of type `ClusterIP` are only accessible from within the cluster.
+The hostname for a `ClusterIP` service is broken down as follows: NAME.NAMESPACE.svc.CLUSTER

  * *NAME* is the name of the service.
  * *NAMESPACE* is the namespace the service is in (defaults to `default`).